oanevarez/oanevarez/README.md

 * 🌍  I'm based in Arizona
 * ✉️  You can contact me at [ozzynevar.oa@gmail.com](mailto:ozzynevar.oa@gmail.com)
-* 🧠  I'm learning VertX, and interested on learning frameworks that can help me become a great Back-End Dev.
+* 🧠  I'm learning VertX toolkit for API dev, and interested on learning frameworks that can help me become a great Back-End Dev.
 * 🤝  I'm open to collaborating on Flutter Projects so that I can become more competent on cross-platform development.
 * ⚡  I think I can grill great BBQ...yeah, never mind that!